florianeckerstorfer/remark-a11y-emoji/README.md

 ## Installation

 You need to install `@fec/remark-a11y-emoji` with NPM or Yarn.
-Since this is a plugin for Remark, I assume you Remark already installed and configured.
+Since this is a plugin for Remark, I assume you already have Remark installed and configured.

 ```bash
 npm install -D @fec/remark-a11y-emoji